Logan Paul announced at the end of April that he is ending regular updates on his popular daily vlogging channel.

 You took on the responsibility on of “raising awareness” in a 15 minute video of a dead body hanging from a tree, a few jokes and laughs – in a very stupid fucking hat.

-No…no he didn’t plug his merch… *sarcasm*, He just wore it.
+“But he didn’t plug his merch.”
+No…no, he didn’t plug his merch.
+He just wore it.
 Into Japan’s suicide forest.
 Where people go to die.

 Your money isn’t required for what I have in mind.

-We both know that is some real sugar coated bullshit at the end of a video that put you trending on every platform.
+When you said you’d be there, did you mean in spirit?
+Or in, like, hashtags? #logangersforlife #logangarmy #itseverydaybro We both know that is some real sugar-coated bullshit at the end of a video that put you trending on every platform.

 I challenge you, Logan Paul, to actually be there.